Jump To Addendum

 lymphoblasts and Leukemia is cancer of the body's blood-forming tissues, including the bone marrow and the lymphatic system.

-So, I've finished round one of Chemo and I am being released
+So, I've finished Cycle One of Chemo and I am being released

 tomorrow (8/20) until September 5 when I get admitted for a

-second intense round of chemo infusions.
+second cycle 2 round of chemo infusions.
 In the following

 two weeks while at home, lots of outpatient clinics and workups with daily